ropensci/roweb3/content/blog/2026-05-19-analisis-demografico-con-arcenso/index.en.md

   1970 y 1980
 editor:
 - Yanina Bellini Saibene
+translator:
+- Yanina Bellini Saibene
 params:
-  doi: 10.59350/xvqq6-nd376
+  doi: 10.59350/2k3fg-s7b57
 ---

-Population censuses are a key source for understanding the composition and changes in the population across each region of the country.
+Population censuses are a key source of information for understanding the composition of populations and how they change across regions within a country.
 They provide essential evidence for research, the design and evaluation of public policies, and informed decision-making.

-Working with this data typically involves several preliminary steps: identifying what information is available, downloading the data, organizing it, and preparing it for analysis.
-When that information is scattered and in various formats, the process can become complex.
+Working with census data typically involves several preliminary steps: identifying what information is available, downloading the data, organizing it, and preparing it for analysis.
+When this information is scattered across multiple sources and provided in different formats, the process can become complex.

 <br>